 7. International students seeking admission to SCCC must meet all admission requirements and qualify for a Certificate of Eligibility (INS form I-20) to be issued.

 Individuals who have not graduated from an accredited high school or who have not successfully completed the GED examination may be granted Special Student Admissions status.

 8. Individuals seeking self-improvement through college classes.
 SCCC reserves the right to deny admission or re-admission to any individual when the admission could be considered detrimental to the best interests of the college community or if the college is unable to provide the services, courses or programs needed to assist any person in meeting his/her educational objectives.

 Admission to SCCC does not guarantee enrollment in specific programs of study such as Nursing, Respiratory Therapy, Surgical Technology, Medical Laboratory Technology, or Cosmetology.
 Students seeking admission to one of these programs must meet additional requirements specific to that program.

 Submit an official high school transcript (including final grades, grade point average, class ranking, and date of graduation) or an official copy of a GED Certificate.

 Submit official transcript from each college/university attended.

-Submit ACT scores or take the COMPASS Placement Assessment given at SCCC.
-Contact 620-417-1609 to schedule a COMPASS assessment.
+Submit ACT scores or take the ACCUPLACER Assessment given at SCCC.
+Contact 620-417-1042 to schedule the ACCUPLACER assessment.